bg-docs/openapi/source/includes/en/_orders.md

 <a name="order_trade_detail_demo"></a>

-<h2 id="Cancel a single order according to the system order number"><font class="httpget">DELETE</font> Cancel a single order according to the system order number</h2>
+<h2 id="Cancel a single order according to the system order number">DELETE Cancel a single order according to the system order number</h2>

 Cancel the specified outstanding order